GSA/digitalgov.gov/content/posts/2015-09-30-how-ostp-crowdsourced-a-crowdsourcing-toolkit.md

 The Toolkit was developed in response to the [2013 Second Open Government National Action Plan](https://www.whitehouse.gov/sites/default/files/docs/us_national_action_plan_6p.pdf) [PDF].
 As part of the the plan, agencies were charged with developing an Open Innovation Toolkit; the Crowdsourcing and Citizen Science Toolkit is the first component of the Open Innovation Toolkit to be completed.

-## Building the Building Team {% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-400-Cube-Letters-show-teams-in-front-of-unsharp-ludo-figures-Umkehrer-iStock-Thinkstock-472509682.jpg" alt="Cube Letters show teams in front of unsharp ludo figures." %}
+## Building the Building Team {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-400-Cube-Letters-show-teams-in-front-of-unsharp-ludo-figures-Umkehrer-iStock-Thinkstock-472509682.jpg" alt="Cube Letters show teams in front of unsharp ludo figures." caption="" >}}

 OSTP and CCS had a wealth of subject matter expert knowledge but did not have resources or expertise to build and host a publicly available toolkit.